microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/oci/oci_terraform_ubuntu/_index.md

  ## Configure Terraform

 Before executing the Terraform plan, you must export the environment variables which will be used by the plan.
-These variables are based on your Azure subscription and tenant, the Azure service principal, and the OCI OCIDs and keys you just created.
+These variables are based on your Azure subscription and tenant, the Azure service principal, and the OCIDs and keys you just created.

 * Retrieve your Azure subscription ID and tenant ID using the ```az account list``` command.